DanielDanyang/uccl/p2p/tcpx/docs/AI_HANDOFF_PROMPT.md

 - vLLM mode: one process per GPU; each process operates a single NIC
 - Keep NCCL’s threading mechanism for now; no app-level ACK required (simple send/recv is sufficient)

-## Next Steps (checklist)
+## Next Steps (checklist for next AI)
+- [ ] READ tests/test_tcpx_perf_multi.cc completely and understand current flow
+- [ ] TRACE how UCCL_TCPX_NUM_CHANNELS is used (grep for it in all files)
+- [ ] UNDERSTAND current channel selection logic (is it round-robin? single-channel only?)
-- [ ] Run minimal case with CHANNELS=1 and verify Iteration 0 completes
+- [ ] WRITE a detailed implementation plan with code locations and proposed changes
-- [ ] Scale channels and record per-GPU bandwidth; confirm release pattern persists
-- [ ] If stalls persist, collect TRACE (NET,INIT + TCPX TRACE) and correlate with rc/done/size logs
-- [ ] Integrate any Google feedback (channel→socket, cadence, consumed timing)
-- [ ] Consider a dedicated progress thread per-comm if cadence still insufficient in single-process
+- [ ] DISCUSS the plan with user before implementing
+- [ ] IMPLEMENT incrementally: start with 2 channels, verify, then scale to 4
+- [ ] VALIDATE: check logs show "4 channels created", TRACE shows 8 connections (2 GPUs × 4), bandwidth scales

 ## Pointers to Detail
 - Handoff overview: p2p/tcpx/HANDOFF_README.md